wearetheframers/frame-core-wip/docs/API/frame/framer/brain/actions/actions.md

 2. **Define the Action Function**: Implement the action logic in a function.
 This function should accept any necessary parameters and return the result of the action.

 3. **Register the Action**: Use the `ActionRegistry` to register your action.
 Provide a name, the function, a description, and a priority level.
+Setting a higher priority makes the action more preferable over others during decision-making.

 4. **Bind Variables to Action Callbacks**: When registering the action, you can bind additional variables to the action function using keyword arguments.